yo-yo-yo-jbo/macos_app_structure/README.md

 - `.framework` - contains `Frameworks`, which are *loadable* bundles.
 Yes, in macOS you can call [dlopen](https://man7.org/linux/man-pages/man3/dlopen.3.html) on a loadable file (`.dylib`) or you can load an entire framework bundle (with resources, code, etc.).
 - `.kext` - contains `kernel extensions`, which are loadable bundles but to the macOS kernel.
 In recent OS versions Apple really tries hard to reduce the number of kernel extensions.
 - `.plugin` - as the name suggests, a container for plugins.

+# Summary
+This is a first of a series of short blogposts aiming to help folks transition to macOS research.
+The first thing I noticed, from an offensive security perspective, was how easy it is to package payloads in a nice app structure.
+Things are not so simple though - in the next couple of blogposts we will discover gaining code execution is not that trivial due to the many security features of macOS.

+Stay tuned!

+Jonathan Bar Or